 Hardly what this most powerful man was expecting, was it?
 As commander of the king's army he would have been accustomed to great pomp and circumstance - orders being read from the king heralded by horns and drums and great commotion.
 Naaman knew that anything as serious as solving his unsolvable problem would require similar great pronouncements, and fanfare, and direct involvement by important people.
-We know that he was angry, because we are told that we went away muttering about exactly that, "I thought that for me he would surely come out, and stand and call on the name of the LORD his God, and would wave his hand over the spot, and cure the defiling skin disease!"
+We know that he was angry, because we are told that we went away muttering about exactly that; "How dare he?!"
+"I thought that for me he would surely come out, and stand and call on the name of the LORD his God, and would wave his hand over the spot, and cure the defiling skin disease!"
 Ah, poor Naaman.

 But how often do we find ourselves in Naaman's position?
 Life is full of issues and problems, and sometimes it seems that there is no solution available, and so we turn to God looking for satisfaction.
 How often do we then look for the same kind of response from God that Naaman looked for from Elisha?
-Big miracles, accompanied by lightning and thunder and deep voices from heaven and sweetly-singing angels and earthquakes and poof - everything's better!
+Difficult rituals, exhausting incantations, huge sacrifices, all in order to invoke big miracles accompanied by lightning and thunder and deep voices from heaven and sweetly-singing angels and earthquakes and poof - everything's better!
 How many times like Naaman have you felt that God was ignoring your requests, that you weren't getting what you prayed for?